 Target-of-Opportunity observations must be marked in the ‘Observation Summary’ section of the proposal (see Section 8.16).
 In the ‘Special Requirements’ section of the proposal (see Section 9.3) you must provide an estimate of the probability of occurrence of the ToO during the observing cycle, and describe the required turn-around time.The turn-around time for a ToO observation is defined as the time between STScI receiving a ToO activation and the execution of the observations.
 The HST observing schedule is updated weekly, and construction of each weekly calendar starts approximately eleven days in advance of the first observations on that calendar.
-Thus, in the normal course of events, almost 3 weeks can elapse between Phase II submission of a ToO and execution of the observations.
+Thus, in the normal course of events, almost three weeks can elapse between Phase II submission of a ToO and execution of the observations.
 Any short-notice interruptions to the schedule place extra demands on the scheduling system, and may lead to a decrease in overall efficiency of the observatory.
 ToOs are therefore classified into two categories: disruptive ToOs that require observations on a rapid timescale and therefore revisions of HST observing schedules that are either active or in preparation; and non-disruptive ToOs that can be incorporated within the standard scheduling process.
-Disruptive ToOs are defined as those having turn-around times of less than 3 weeks, and non-disruptive ToOs have turn-around times longer than 3 weeks.Disruptive ToOs: The minimum turn-around time for ToO activation is normally 2-5 days; this can be achieved only if all details of the proposal (except possibly the precise target position) are available in advance.
+Disruptive ToOs are defined as those having turn-around times of less than three weeks.
+Non-disruptive ToOs have turn-around times longer than three weeks.Disruptive ToOs: The minimum turn-around time for ToO activation is normally 2-5 days; this can be achieved only if all details of the proposal (except possibly the precise target position) are available in advance.
 Any required bright object screening (COS, STIS/MAMA, or ACS/SBC) must be completed before a ToO can be placed on the schedule.
-The ability to perform any bright object check will depend on the quality of the flux information provided by the observer, the complexity of the field, and the availability of suitable expertise at STScI to evaluate that information on a short time scale.
+The ability to perform any bright-object check will depend on the quality of the flux information provided by the observer, the complexity of the field, and the availability of suitable expertise at STScI to evaluate that information on a short time scale.
 Under exceptional circumstances, it may be possible to achieve shorter turn-around times, but only at the expense of significant loss of observing efficiency.
-Ultra-rapid (< 2 day turn-around) ToOs therefore require an extremely strong scientific justification, and may only be requested for instruments that do not require bright object checking (ACS/WFC, WFC3, STIS/CCD, FGS).
-Because of the significant effect disruptive ToO observations have on the HST schedule, the number of activations will be limited to 8 in Cycle 21; this allocation will include no more than one ultra-rapid ToO.Non-disruptive ToOs: Observations of transient phenomena that require turn-around times longer than 3 weeks can be accommodated in the normal HST scheduling process.
+Ultra-rapid (<2 day turn-around) ToOs therefore require an extremely strong scientific justification, and may only be requested for instruments that do not require bright object checking (ACS/WFC, WFC3, STIS/CCD, FGS).
+Because of the significant effect disruptive ToO observations have on the HST schedule, the number of activations will be limited to eight in Cycle 22; this allocation will include no more than one Ultra-rapid ToO.Non-disruptive ToOs: Observations of transient phenomena that require turn-around times longer than three weeks can be accommodated in the normal HST scheduling process.
 Non-disruptive ToOs will be incorporated in the HST observing schedule at the earliest opportunity consistent with normal scheduling process.
-Consequently, there is no limit on non-disruptive ToOs in Cycle 21.
-However, programs that have been allocated a specific number of non-disruptive ToOs may not subsequently request activation on shorter timescales.Proposers are encouraged to check the ToO Webpage for further information and examples on defining and activating ToO observations.A Phase II program must be submitted before the ToO event occurs.
-If the observing strategy depends on the nature of the event, then the Phase II program should include several contingencies from which the observer will make a selection.
+Consequently, there is no limit on non-disruptive ToOs in Cycle 22.
+However, programs that have been allocated a specific number of non-disruptive ToOs may not subsequently request activation on shorter timescales.Proposers are encouraged to check the ToO webpage for further information and examples on defining and activating ToO observations.A Phase II proposal must be submitted before the ToO event occurs.
+If the observing strategy depends on the nature of the event, then the Phase II proposal should include several contingencies from which the observer will make a selection.
 The PI is responsible for informing STScI of the occurrence of the event and must provide an accurate target position.
-Implementation of a ToO observation after notification of the event requires approval by the STScI Director and is not guaranteed (e.g., high-priority GO observations, critical calibrations, and engineering tests may take precedence over ToO programs).
+Implementation of a ToO observation after notification of the event requires approval by the STScI Director and is not guaranteed (e.g., high-priority GO observations, critical calibrations, and engineering tests may take precedence over ToO Programs).
 If approval is granted, then the HST observing schedule is replanned to include the new observations.
-Disruptive ToOs require the PI or his/her designee to be reachable by STScI personnel on a 24 hour basis between the ToO activation and the scheduling of the program.Proposers may apply for Long-Term status for ToO programs that target objects with a low probability of occurrence during one cycle.
-The request must be justified in the "Special Requirements" section of the proposal (see Section 9.3) and will be subject to review by the TAC.
-Long-Term ToO proposals will be extended into Cycle 22.
+Disruptive ToOs require the PI or his/her designee to be reachable by STScI personnel on a 24 hour basis between the ToO activation and the scheduling of the program.Proposers may apply for Long-Term status for ToO Programs only if the target phenomena have a low probability of occurrence during one cycle.
+The request must be justified in the ‘Special Requirements’ section of the proposal (see Section 9.3) and will be subject to review by the TAC.
+Long-Term ToO Programs will be extended into the following cycle.

 • In order to preserve SAA-free orbits for MAMA observations, STIS programs that contain both CCD and MAMA science observations (excluding target acquisitions) must normally be split into separate CCD and MAMA visits.
 Exceptions are allowed if at least one of the following conditions apply: